RockstarLang/rockstar2/codewithrockstar.com/tutorial.md

 {% rockstar_include lyrical-arithmetic-2.rock play %}

+Rockstar will let you add, multiply, subtract and divide just about anything - check out the docs to find out exactly how this works, or just try stuff out and see what happens.
+Remember, this is a joke language based on Bon Jovi songs.
+You're not gonna break anything important.

+{% rockstar_include rockstar-arithmetic.rock %}
 ## Poetic Numbers

 You notice in the last example, I wrote `Let Tommy be a boy with a dream` - and not `Tommy is a boy with a dream`?